Solutions to Use

 Step 2: Create an Audience

 2.1.
-From the Audiences page click Create a New Audience and select Upload to upload a .csv file or CRM to use Salesforce report integration.
+From the Audiences page click Create a New Audience and select Use an existing account list to upload a .csv file or CRM to use Salesforce report integration.

 2.2.
 Save the audience.